The Association of Plastic Recyclers

 Valves or Springs made of Metal

 Sortation testing for metal components will result in either a Detrimental or a Renders Non-Recyclable ruling.
-Dark colors cannot be Preferred at this time.

 Metal contamination is highly undesirable in the PP reclaiming process.
 Metals create wear in process machinery, and increase operation costs and yield loss.
 While metals sink in the float/sink tank and are therefore easily separable from PP flakes, they contribute wear to size reduction machinery.
 MRFs and PP reclaimers use magnets, eddy current separators and metal detectors to keep packages with metal components out of the process stream.
 Any metal components, such as pump springs, valves, safety seals, or lidding that trigger these devices will cause the entire plastic item to be removed from the stream and not recycled.